ONSdigital/sdc-int-rh-service/docker/README.md

 1. Amend the versions required in ./rh-service-up.sh

-1. Run ./rh-service-up.sh to bring up the new versions.
+1. Run ./rh-service-stop.sh to bring up the new versions.
 The 'docker pull' command in the script will download the images if required.

+## Running with local RH service

+If you want to use an in development version of RH service then your options are:

+1. Hack the rh-service-up script and comment out the docker-compose for the rh-service.
+2. Bring the services up by using the rh-service-up.sh script.
+Then do 'docker stop rh-service' and use Eclipse/IntelliJ to your current version.

+## Example commands to run everything locally

+If not using the RH Cucumber local profile, point at the emulator using environment variables:

+    export PUBSUB_EMULATOR_HOST="localhost:9808"
+    export PUBSUB_EMULATOR_USE="true"

+To run the services and Cucumber tests:

+    cd /Users/peterbochel/sdc/source

+    ./sdc-int-rh-service/docker/rh-service-up.sh
+    ./sdc-int-rh-ui/docker/rh-ui-up.sh
+    docker ps

+    cd sdc-int-rh-cucumber/
+    ./run.sh
+    cd ..

+    ./sdc-int-rh-service/docker/rh-service-stop.sh
+    ./sdc-int-rh-ui/docker/rh-ui-stop.sh
+    docker ps